Family Acceptance Project® Family Video Series

 Families are Forever was selected to screen in more than 50 film festivals from Ireland to Rio de Janeiro and in communities across the U.S. The film has received 20 awards from diverse film festivals, ranging from Mumbai, India to Outfest in Los Angeles and the Tree of Life Award from Affirmation - the international LGBTQ Mormon organization.
 Families Are Forever is also a “Best Practice” resource for suicide prevention for LGBTQ youth which is included in the Best Practices Registry for Suicide Prevention to help prevent suicide and increase connectedness and family support for LGBTQ young people.

 Ordering the Videos

-The short video clip on this page is the trailer for a 20-minute video that shows a family's journey to support their yoiung son.
-To order a copy of the Family Home Version of "Families Are Forever," that is licensed for private use by families at home, visit our video website at: www.familyacceptanceproject.org/
+The short video clip on this page is the trailer for a 20-minute video that shows a family's journey to support their young son.
+To order a copy of the Family Home Version of "Families Are Forever," that is licensed for private use by families at home, visit our Family Acceptance Project video website.

 The Educational Versions of "Families Are Forever" and "Always My Son" that are licensed for educational use outside the home for education and training in public settings, classrooms, congregations and communities will be available soon.